SuperOfficeDocs/superoffice-docs/docs/en/marketing/tracked-links/learn/define-link-actions.md

 You can speed up your work by processing the responses you get from a mailing with automated link actions.

-Imagine that your mailing has been a great success.
-Over 500 people have opened your message and clicked on the links you included.
+Imagine that your mailing is a great success.
+Over 500 people opened your message and clicked the links you included.
 The task ahead of you is to process all these responses from your recipients.
 Think about the amount of time this would take if you had to do it manually.

 In SuperOffice Marketing you can add actions to your links.
 These actions are triggered when the recipient clicks a link.